Stata

 . ssc install savesome

-For alternatives to ssc, see help findit.
+For alternatives to ssc, see help search.

 6. With many relatively simple divisions of the main dataset in several parts, your typing would be much reduced by making use of foreach or forvalues.

 Suppose that you wanted to divide a dataset into 7 “part” datasets depending on the values 1 to 7 of a classifying variable group.
 That is, all observations with group equal to 1 will go in the first part dataset, and so forth.
-Here are two ways of doing that, all of which can be used interactively:
+Here are two ways of doing that, both of which can be used interactively:

 use main